Professional insights:

 Captains serve as the commanding officer of divisions within a police department.
 They ensure department policies are carried out and are responsible for all personnel within their division, both sworn officers and civilians.
 Captains may be assigned to specialized divisions such as organized crime, or juvenile services.

-• Supervising the duties of officers and other personnel under their command and evaluating their performance
+• Supervise the duties of officers and other personnel under their command and evaluating their performance

-• Directing special investigations into unusual or serious crimes and coordinating emergency responses
+• Direct special investigations into unusual or serious crimes and coordinating emergency responses

-• Providing administrative duties for operations of the division
+• Perform administrative duties for operations of the division

-• Representing the division in meetings with upper police command, government, and community organizations
+• Represent the division in meetings with upper police command, government and community organizations

-• Preparing and reviewing reports, work schedules, and budgets
+• Prepare and review reports, work schedules and budgets

 Commander

 Not all police departments have the rank of commander.
-For those that do, the commander is the next step above captain in the chain-of-command.
+For those that do, the commander is usually the next step above captain in the chain of command.
 They may work with special units and divisions or head up geographical regions of large metropolitan police departments.

 As administrators, their responsibilities may be similar to a captain’s.